All Episodes

 I'm like, this is humiliating.

-The only thing that I did agree with, he's saying, Oh, he doesn't want to return to the U.S. I'm like, go ahead, stay, Joe.
+The only thing that I did agree with, he's saying, he doesn't want to return to the U.S. I'm like, go ahead, stay, Joe.

 It's fine.

-Well, I don't think you'll notice much of a difference anyway.
+I don't think you'll notice much of a difference anyway.

-That was when he was speaking to the troops in the United Kingdom, and a woman shouts, I love you, Joe.
+That was when he was speaking to the troops in the United Kingdom and a woman shouts, I love you, Joe.

-I mean, it is it is bad.
+I mean, it is bad.

-Um, and then it gets even, you know, worse than that.
+And then it gets even, you know, worse than that.

-I love uh uh Miranda Devine.
+I love Miranda Devine.

-President Biden managed to tell us that the G7 had vowed to root out corruption, and that shell companies and money laundering constitute a threat to our security.
+When he wasn't mixing up Syria and Libya, calling climate change sex essential threat, apparently he's that thing, harassing the full potential of democracy or wandering around looking like a soul lost and a lost soul in Cornwall, President Biden managed to tell us that the G7 had vowed to root out corruption and that shell companies and money laundering constitute a threat to our security.

 I mean, when you really think about it, it's like the dumbest statement, most obvious statement on earth.